bretth/woven/docs/tutorial.rst

     This first bit doesn't have much to do with woven, and is more about personal preference in setting up your development environment but lets walk through *one* way you can get setup.
 For this you probably want pip, virtualenv and virtualenvwrapper installed and working before you can begin.

-We're going to create a virtual python environment firstdjango.
+We're going to create a virtual python environment ``first-django``.
 You don't need to do this but virtualenv makes it easy to experiment without polluting your system installed packages.

-``mkvirtualenv firstdjango --no-site-packages``
+``mkproject first-django``

-Activate the env if it isn't already.
+Activate the env if it isn't already..

-``workon firstdjango``
+``workon first-django``

+Finally create a first-django distribution directory if mkproject hasn't already created one.

 Okay lets get into woven.